Effie375/Ubuntu/anaconda/installation/README.md

 >>>
 ```

-At the bottom, type **yes** to agree to the terms.
+Scroll to the bottom of the license terms and enter "yes" to agree.

 ```none
 Do you accept the license terms? [yes|no]
 [no] >>> yes
 ```

-The installer will prompt you to accept the default location, or install to a different location.
-Use the default path unless you have a specific need to change it.
-(You may cancel the installation here if needed.)
+The installer prompts you to click Enter to accept the default install location, CTRL-C to cancel the installation, or specify an alternate installation directory.
+If you accept the default install location, the installer displays “PREFIX=/home/<user>/anaconda<2 or 3>” and continues the installation.
+It may take a few minutes to complete.
+We recommend you accept the default install location.
+Do not choose the path as /usr for the Anaconda/Miniconda installation.

 ```none
 Anaconda3 will now be installed into this location: